anoma/nspec/docs/Prelude.juvix.md

 - Juvix-Prelude
 ---

 ```juvix
 module Prelude;
 import Stdlib.Trait open public;
 ```

-## Anoma Specification - Juvix Base Prelude
+# Common Types - Juvix Base Prelude

 The following are fundamental types provided by the Juvix standard library and others, used to define more complex types in Anoma Specification.

+## Nat

-- **Nat**: Represents natural numbers (non-negative integers).
+The type `Nat` represents natural numbers (non-negative integers).
 Used for counting and indexing.

 ```juvix
 import Stdlib.Data.Nat as Nat